 a.
 Create a file that contains just your password.
-For example:

-'''

-vi my_password_file
+For example: vi my_password_file

-'''

-b.
+- b.
 When using the password parameter, reference the file.
-For example:

-'''

---password $(cat my_password_file)
+For example: --password \$(cat my_password_file) - c.

-'''

-c.
 Delete the password file after the install is complete.
-For example:
+For example: rm my_password_file the Universal Orchestrator, which is by default:

-'''

-rm my password file

-'''